Inclusion of under served groups in trials

 Rebekah Burrow is leading this research.

-While working with a colleague, Melanie Carr, on how to find more data for a clinical trial, we discovered a shared interest in inclusive clinical trials.
+While working with a colleague, Melanie Carr, on ways to find more data for a clinical trial, we discovered a shared interest in making clinical trials more inclusive.

 What is the problem?

-“Under-served groups” are groups of people for whom the research and healthcare communities need to provide a better service.
+“Under-served groups” are groups of people whom research and healthcare systems do not serve well enough.
 Often people in under-served groups are excluded from research.
 At the same time, people in under-served groups often need more, or different, healthcare.
 A few examples of under-served groups include people:

 - under 18 years old

-- with less access to financial, educational, social, and health resources (“low socio-economic status”)
+- with less access to money, education, social support, and healthcare (“low socio-economic status”)

 Clinical trials are a type of research.
 Clinical trials need to study people (participants) who are representative of real patients.
-When they do, we can work out how safe and effective the interventions (maybe a medicine or a test) being trialled are, for real patients.
+When they do, we can work out how safe and effective the interventions (such as a medicine or a test) being trialled are, for real patients.
 Different groups of people (for example, men and women) sometimes respond differently to interventions.
 If doctors do not know how well an intervention works for an under-served group (for example, pregnant women and people) they may not offer it to them.
-People in under-served groups sometimes get more ill than they need to because of this.
+People in under-served groups sometimes become more unwell than necessary.

 Public organisations in the UK who spend money on research tell researchers to make their research inclusive of under-served groups.
-It is also an ethical principal that clinical trialists (researchers who carry out clinical trials) promise to uphold.
+This is also an ethical principle that clinical trialists (researchers who carry out clinical trials) promise to uphold.

 However, we do not know much about how inclusive clinical trials are.
 We also do not know much about how representative the participants are.